Knight regains market share, under pressure over rescue

-(Reuters) - Knight Capital Group Inc KCG.N has regained some of the market share it lost after a huge trading loss last week nearly ran it out of business and will resume full market-making responsibilities as of next week.
+(Reuters) - Knight Capital Group Inc KCG.N regained some of the market share it lost after a huge trading shortfall last week nearly forced it out of business, and the New York Stock Exchange said on Tuesday it would reinstate Knight’s full market-making duties as of next week.

-Knight, which secured a $400 million bailout from an investor consortium in exchange for a 73 percent stake, may have turned down a more lucrative rescue bid that might have had less of an effect on shareholders from hedge fund Citadel LLC, a source familiar with negotiations said on Tuesday.
+Knight, which secured a $400 million bailout from a group of independent investors in exchange for a 73 percent stake, may have turned down a more lucrative rescue bid that might have had less of an effect on shareholders from hedge fund Citadel LLC, sources familiar with negotiations said on Tuesday.

+Knight and its bankers talked to around 90 potential suitors in the five days between the trading error and completion of the deal on Monday.

+The deal Knight signed was the only one that could have been completed and announced before the markets opened on Monday, according to two sources.

+A person familiar with Citadel’s position countered that Citadel has a history of getting deals done quickly.

+However, Knight had to convince the U.S. Securities and Exchange Commission, as well as the New York Stock Exchange on Sunday night it could meet its capital requirements, a separate source said.

-The bailout has restored some confidence in the firm days after a software glitch caused a trading loss of $440 million - most of Knight’s capital - and caused customers to desert.
+The bailout succeeded in restoring some confidence in the firm days after a software glitch caused a trading loss of $440 million - most of Knight’s capital - and caused customers to flee.
 Trading volumes are now steadily recovering.

-Knight has been the largest U.S. provider of retail market-making in New York Stock Exchange and Nasdaq-listed stocks, buying and selling shares for clients.
+Knight is the largest U.S. provider of retail market-making when combining New York Stock Exchange- and Nasdaq-listed stocks and over-the-counter securities, buying and selling shares for clients.

 NYSE Euronext in a statement on Tuesday said that Knight would resume as of August 13 all of the responsibilities that have been temporarily transferred to Getco, another market-making firm and a participant in Knight’s bailout.